-Qualified therapists and coaches are known as “logotelotherapists” or by the shorter name (and most commonly used), “telotherapists”.
+Qualified therapists are known as “logotelotherapists” or by the shorter name (and most commonly used), “telotherapists”.
 Logotelotherapy means healing through meaningful purpose.
-There is a method and psychometrics for this approach taught through the Boston Institute for Meaningful Purpose certification and licensing program.
+Qualified coaches are known as Telocoaches.
+[Logo]Telocoaching means coaching through meaningful purpose.
+Finally, qualified Logoteleology Organization Development [OD] consultants are trained to assess, to facilitate, to consult, and to aid in transforming organizations through meaningful purpose.
+There are methods and psychometrics for these approaches taught through the Boston Institute for Meaningful Purpose certification and licensing program.
 The Institute also promotes research in the methodology.

-I will say more about the type of diagnosis performed by telotherapists in a future post.
+I will say more about the type of diagnosis performed by telotherapy practitioners in a future post.

 To date, through my coaching practice, the Logoteleology Identity Model has helped clients to better understand themselves, and to make conscious meaningful choices to improve their quality of life.
 Knowing how the meaning content influences a type of motivation and purpose makes sense.
 To strengthen self-determination for the meaningful, the task becomes changing meanings in order to trigger the right type of motivation and subsequent action and results.
 I am encouraging universities and other research centers to further research the benefit of the model and to find ways to improve interventions.